vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

 After that, we discussed a very interesting paper whose aim was to describe the procedures by which WG21 would be willing to break backwards compatibility: [(P0684R2) "C++ Stability, Velocity, and Deployment Plans"](http://open-std.org/JTC1/SC22/WG21/docs/papers/2018/p0684r2.pdf), by Titus Winters.
 In short, the paper classifies future possible changes to the language/library in multiple categories, depending on whether or not the change is statically detectable and on whether or not it has potential to break legacy code.

 I strongly believe that without making huge breaking changes the C++ will never be able to get rid of dangerous and outdated language and library constructs.
 Most of the weird booby traps in the language today originate from backwards-compatibility with C and previous standards.
-I also understand that that same backwards-compatibility is a huge strength of C++.
+I also understand that same backwards-compatibility is a huge strength of C++.

 However, I do see a way out: **modules**.
-Languages such as Rust have introduced concepts such as ["epochs"](https://github.com/rust-lang/rfcs/pull/2052): module-level switches that change the meaning of a program.
+Languages such as Rust have introduced concepts such as ["editions" (previously called "epochs")](https://github.com/rust-lang/rfcs/pull/2052): module-level switches that change the meaning of a program.
 Imagine the following:

 * What if we could make uninitialized variable declaration (e.g. `int i;`) ill-formed?